matthewflegg/sfml-template/README.md

 ```

 #### Adding Files (Optional)
 You should add header files in the `inc` directory.
 Place their corresponding source files in `src`.
-If you change the names of any directories, make sure you change their corresponding variable in `build.sh`.

 When you add a new source file open `build.sh`.
 Add a new line to the `cpp` string.
 Here's an example: